WillRaphaelson/garmin-mcp/README.md

 - `query_garmin_graphql(query)` - Query Garmin GraphQL endpoints
 - `logout()` - Log user out of session

-## Getting Started

-### Prerequisites
-- Python 3.8+
-- Garmin Connect account

-### Installation
-1. Clone this repository
-2. Install dependencies: `pip install -r requirements.txt`
-3. Update the email and password in `echo.py` with your Garmin Connect credentials
-4. Run the server: `python echo.py`

 ### Usage
 The server will start and be available for MCP clients to connect to.
 All tools are automatically available and can be called with appropriate parameters.

 ## Configuration
-Update the following variables in `echo.py`:
+Update the following variables in a .env:
-- `email`: Your Garmin Connect email
+- `GARMIN_EMAIL`: Your Garmin Connect email
-- `password`: Your Garmin Connect password
+- `GARMIN_PASSWORD`: Your Garmin Connect password

 ## Notes
 - The server uses the Garmin Connect Python library for authentication and data access